Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 ```
 In the code snippet above, we first select the tip deflections that belong to the first blade (`tip_deflection_dfs[0]`), and then we select only the tip deflections occurring between shaft revolutions 500 and 600 (`query("n > 500 and n < 600")`).

-!!! note "Can we automate this?"
+!!! note "Can't window selection be automated?"

     Yes.
 Techniques exist to automatically identify resonance regions.
 Some of them have been patented.
 They are not included here because they are not required for solving the SDoF fit equations.

 ## A simple objective function

 Many optimization algorithms are available in Python.
-These algorithms need an *objective function* to work.
-The objective function must return a low value for a good fit and a large value for a bad fit.
-The optimization algorithm searches for the parameters that minimizes the objective function.
+These algorithms require an *objective function*.
+The objective function evaluates how *good* a proposed set of model parameters are by returning an error between the predicted tip deflections and the observed tip deflections.
+It should return a small error for a good fit and a large error for a bad fit.
+The optimization algorithm searches for parameters that minimize the objective function.

 Let's start with a simple objective function.
 We'll use the sum of squared error between the measured tip deflections, and the predicted tip deflections defined in [Equation 1](#eq_1) to [Equation 4](#eq_4).